cswclui/katacoda-scenarios-1/msdb-001/step02.md

 └── index.js

 ```
-The text file, `fortunes.txt` has the data which the microservice provides to the microservice's webserver.
-The file, `index.js` contains the logic that retrieves data from the text file, `fortunes.`
+The text file, `fortunes.txt` has the data which the microservice provides to the webserver.
+The file, `index.js` contains the logic that retrieves data from the text file, `fortunes.txt`

 Let's take a look at some of the data in `fortunes.txt`.